New service allows operators to apply for a licence online

 Dawn Best, Licensing Manager at the Gambling Commission said: “This further development of online services for operators builds on the introduction of eServices in 2013.
 It’s always been our aim to enable licence applicants to make applications online and this is the first step towards that.”

-The new system is only available to those who are applying for a remote licence or for remote and non-remote licences at the same time (ie not those applying only for a non-remote licence), and who are not already licensed by the Commission
+The new system is only available to those who are applying for a remote licence or for remote and non-remote licences at the same time (that is, not those applying only for a non-remote licence), and who are not already licensed by the Commission

 Note to editors